 I am a semi professional singer based in Yorkshire.
 Using my skills from performing in musical theatre, since 1996, I've sung at weddings, funerals, special occasions and provided entertainment to the care industry.
 In 2011, I created my business "Motivational Music" with a specific objective of encouraging the elderly to get involved, make music, sing, move and have lots of fun.
-My latest business "Singing for the Soul" is an individual, bespoke service, providing live singing for funerals, memorial ceremonies and at the scattering and internment of ashes ceremonies.

 There is no doubt that Judy Garland is one of my all time favourite female singers and over the years it has been my privilege to sing many of the songs she made famous.
 Today I’m delighted to share my own recording of her iconic song “Over the Rainbow” from the 1939 film “The Wizard of Oz.”

 Judy was only 16 years old when she was cast as the young Dorothy Gale

 Today, most funerals have moved away from focusing on the sadness of death, towards a much more personalised celebration for that life.
 If you would like me to help you celebrate the life of your loved one, either by singing at their funeral, or by delivering an inspirational reading or even presenting your family’s eulogy, please contact me to discuss your particular requirements.

 I provide an empathetic, considerate and caring service.
 My foremost wish is to sing that special, treasured song which will celebrate the life of your loved one and create a unique and special goodbye.
 I sing from the heart, my voice a gift to you and to them on this most important of days.

 I have a whole selection of beautiful religious and non-religious music.
 If you are unsure, contact me to work with you to find the perfect song for your ceremony.